 Bookbinding Workshop with Chang Yuchen

-Asia Art Archive in America invites you to experience a hands-on exploration of the physical structure and metaphorical possibilities of the book form.
-This workshop will include a brief introduction to the history of artists’ books and highlights from AAA-A’s artists’ book collection, as well as three styles of bookbinding: Hidden Book, 3-hole Pamphlet, and Stab-binding.
-The workshop will be led by Chang Yuchen, an artist, bookmaker, and co-author of Book Book / 书书.
-Bookbinding tools and materials will be provided for all participants.
-Total running time will be 3 hours.
+Asia Art Archive in America hosted a bookbinding workshop for participants to experience a hands-on exploration of the physical structure and metaphorical possibilities of the book form.
+This workshop included a brief introduction to the history of artists’ books and highlights from AAA-A’s artists’ book collection, as well as three styles of bookbinding: Hidden Book, 3-hole Pamphlet, and Stab-binding.
+The workshop was led by Chang Yuchen, an artist, bookmaker, and co-author of Book Book / 书书.
+Bookbinding tools and materials were provided for all participants.
+Total running time was 3 hours.

 This workshop is part of a series of programs happening throughout Summer 2019 in conjunction with the Under the Influence: A Traveling Library of Books that Inspire Artists installation.
 More information about this project and the rest of the program series can be found here.